-- □ I have programmed my cell phone to dial 911 and 610-683-4001. - □ I have implemented a plan to receive text alerts through the KU alert system. - □ I have advised my class that I have an emergency plan and that they are to follow my instructions should an emergency occur.
+-1 I have programmed my cell phone to dial 911 and 610-683-4001.
+I have implemented a plan to receive text alerts through the \ensuremath{KU} alert system.
+I have advised my class that I have an emergency plan and that they are to follow my instructions should an emergency occur.
+Notes:

 Evacuation:

-- □ I have reviewed the building evacuation plans. - □ I have identified my closest exit, and I routinely check the route to this exit for obstructions. - □ I have identified a location to take my class away from the danger area.
-It is .
+I have reviewed the building evacuation plans.

+I have identified my closest exit, and I routinely check the route to this exit for obstructions.

+I have identified a location to take my class away from the danger area.
+It is

+Notes:

+1 40

+Lockdown:

+I have identified a way to barricade, tie, or secure the door in absence of locks.

+I will not open the door once it is secured.

+NI. tos

 Notes: